blockpass-org/blockpass/docs/kyc-connect-dashboard/nginx-config.md

 ## Important Routes

-- `/kyc/1.0/sdk/endpoint/*`: Using for mobile app communication (upload data, check status)
+- `/kyc/1.0/sdk/endpoint/*`: Used by mobile app to communicate with the dashboard (upload data, check status)

-- `/kyc/1.0/connect/*`: Using for [Data extraction](./endpoints.md)
+- `/kyc/1.0/connect/*`: Used for [Data extraction](./endpoints.md)

-## Use case 1 - Restricted IP for dashboard access
+## Use case - Restrict dashboard access by IP

-- Usecase:
+- Use case:

-  Default config is too open( Dashboard can be access via public internet).
-Our expectations:
+  Default config is open to the world (Dashboard can be access via internet).
+Goal:

-  - Dashboard can only access via Some IP
+  - Dashboard can only be accessed by specific IPs
-  - Blockpass mobile application can communication with KYCConnect without blocked
+  - Blockpass mobile application can still communicate with KYC Connect without being blocked

 - Nginx config: